joagre/ratatoskr/ideas/r.md

 ```

 A few symbols are recognized as primitive expressions: The special
-symbol `this` denotes the current object inside a class method
+symbol `this` denotes the current object inside a struct method
 definition, and `self` denotes the job which user code currently is
 runs in.